 This is a real-life follow-up on the garden shown in the first slide.
-This garden was at my parent's house (in Illinois) the other year.
-My mom passed away that March, and I went back in June to clean out the house to get it ready to sell.
-The first photo was of the vegetable garden on day one.
+This garden was at my parent's house (in Illinois) this past year.
+My mom passed away in March, and I went back in June to clean out the house to get it ready to sell.
+The first photo was of the vegetable garden on day 1.
 I cut tall horseweed at ground level with pruners, left all of the dill volunteers, and sprayed the purslane, chickweed, lambsquarter, and annual bluegrass growing in the raised beds with glyphosate.
-Sprayed the paths with glyphosate, followed by a DEEP (four to six inches) layer of bark chip mulch.
-The picture above (slide called Scenario 1 Part 2) was taken the next morning.
+Sprayed the paths with glyphosate, followed by a DEEP (4-6 inches) layer of bark chip mulch.
+The picture above was taken the next morning.
 Looks much better!

-So what is the take-home lesson here?
+So what's the take-home lesson here?

-While it might look hopelessly bad to clients, they CAN turn a really weedy garden area/raised bed area around in a day or so with some hard work.
-Helps immensely to use glyphosate if they are not opposed to it.
-This would not have worked as well if I had to use a burndown herbicide.
-I don't mind using them, but you MUST reapply them three to six times, depending on weed species.
+While it might look hopelessly bad to clients, they CAN turn a really weedy garden area/raised beds around in a day or so - with some hard work.
+Helps immensely to use glyphosate, if they aren't opposed to it.
+This wouldn't have worked as well if I had to use a burndown herbicide.
+I don't mind using them, but you MUST reapply them 3-6 times, depending on weed species.
 Since I was leaving in a few days, I didn't have the luxury of being able to make repeat applications.

-I returned in November that same year to do some final cleaning.
+Oh...was back in November to do some final cleaning.
 I cut back the dead dill plants in the raised beds, but really didn't do anything else.
-The picture below is what it looked like four and a half months later.
+The picture below is what it looked like $-4\frac{1}{2}$ months later.
 The mulch was still working quite well in the paths.
 There was a lot of winter annual weed growth (annual bluegrass, chickweed, henbit) in the raised beds, but they weren't too bad.